nf-core/website/markdown/usage/configuration.md

 > **:warning: It is recommended to copy and paste existing parameters in a pipelines `conf/modules.config` file, to ensure the pipeline can function as expected**

-> **:warning: It is important to note updating tool parameters or changing `ext.args` comes with no warranty by the pipeline developers!**
+> **:warning: It is important to note that updating tool parameters or changing `ext.args` comes with no warranty by the pipeline developers!**

 # Debugging